ekoindia/openapi-spec/markdown/README.md

 ### 10. Voter ID API
-This API is used to verify the authenticity of your customer's voter ID.
+Use this API to verify the authenticity of your customer's voter ID.
 You need to provide the Electoral Photo Identity Card (EPIC) number, and it retrieves complete details including assembly and parliamentary constituency information.

 #### Details
 - **Method:** POST